-I am buying a new build flat in Rubery.
-Conveyancing is daunting at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build legal work.
+I am buying a new build apartment in Rubery.
+Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
+Can you give me some examples of some of the questions asked in new build conveyancing.

-Here are examples of a selection of leasehold new build enquiries that you should expect your new-build leasehold conveyancing in Rubery
+Here is a sample of a few leasehold new build enquiries that you can expect your new-build leasehold conveyancing in Rubery

 Please confirm the Lease plans are architect prepared.
 The Vendor must covenant to keep unoccupied units in good repair until long leases are granted therefore.
 Please supply a car parking plan.
 Will the freehold then be transferred for a nominal consideration (not exceeding £100) to the Management Company?
 Will control of the Management Company (if any) be handed over to purchasers on completion of the last sale or earlier?